SerhiiSavchak/rental-car/readme.md

 ## Description

-A website created for convenient search  cars for rent with a convenient filtering and search system
+The site was created for comfortable and quick car rental with a convenient filtering and search system

 ## Installation